donovan-h-parks/STAMP/README.md

 The STAMP Google Group can be found at: https://groups.google.com/forum/?hl=en#!forum/stamp_help

+## License

+STAMP is open source and released under the GNU General Public License v3.0.
+See LICENSE for further details.

 ## Copyright

 Copyright 2010 Donovan Parks.
-See LICENSE for further details.